PERIMETER ACQUISITION RADAR ATTACK CHARACTERIZATION SYSTEM

 Cavalier AFS is 15 miles south of the Canadian and U.S. border.
 PARCS is responsible for monitoring and tracking more than half of all earth-orbiting objects.
-The single face of the radar is inclined 25º from vertical and it can operate down at least to elevation angle of at least 1.8˚.
-Its antenna is octagonal, with a roughly 30 m diameter, and contains 6,144 active antenna elements.

-Point of Contact: Air Force Space Command, Public Affairs Office; 150 Vandenberg St., Suite 1105; Peterson AFB, Colo., 80914-4500; DSN 692-3731, or (719) 554-3731; Fax (719) 554-6013.
+Point of Contact: Air Force Space Command, Public Affairs Office; 150 Vandenberg St., Suite 1105; Peterson AFB, Colo., 80914-4500; DSN 692-3731, or (719) 554-3731; Fax (719) 554-6013

-(Current as of January 2017)
+(Current as of July 2019)